 Fifty thousand people are reported to have gone to Till’s funeral.
 With permission from his mother, JET magazine ran photos of his body in the coffin in the article, “Nation Horrified by Murder of Kidnap Chicago Youth.”
 Till-Mobley wanted people across America to see what two White men in Mississippi did to her son.

-Nearly two weeks following the funeral, Milam and Roy Bryant faced trial in Sumner, Mississippi.
+Nearly two weeks after the funeral, Milam and Roy Bryant faced trial in Sumner, Mississippi.
 Wright identified the defendants as Till’s killers in the segregated courthouse.
-However, an all-White jury found them not guilty after less than an hour of deliberation on Sept.
+An all-White jury, however, found them not guilty after less than an hour of deliberation on Sept.
 23.